biocro/BioCroField/README.md

 ### License

-The `BioCroField` R package, its documentation, and its associated example scripts are licensed under the MIT license.
+The `BioCroField` R package and its documentation are licensed under the MIT license.